khiav223577/active_model_cachers/README.md

 ### :expire_by

 Monitor on the specific model.
-Clean the cached objects if target are changed.
+Clean the cached objects if targets are changed.

-  - if empty, e.g. `nil` or `''`: Monitoring nothing.
+  - If empty, e.g. `nil` or `''`: Monitoring nothing.

-  - if string, e.g. `User`: Monitoring all attributes of `User`.
+  - If string, e.g. `User`: Monitoring all attributes of `User`.

-  - if string with keyword `#`, e.g. `User#last_login_in_at`: Monitoring only the specific attribute.
+  - If string with keyword `#`, e.g. `User#last_login_in_at`: Monitoring only an specific attribute.

-  - if symbol, e.g. `:posts`: Monitoring on the association.
-It will trying to do all the things for you, including monitoring all attributes of `Post` and set the `foreign_key`.
+  - If symbol, e.g. `:posts`: Monitoring on the association.
+It will monitor all attributes of `Post` and set the `foreign_key'.

-  - Default value depends on the `name`.
+  - The default value depends on the `name`.
 If is an association, monitoring the association klass.
-If is an attribute, monitoring current klass and the attrribute name.
+If is an attribute, monitoring current klass and the attribute name.
 If others, monitoring nothing.

 ### :on